witsgroup-1/campus-infrastructure-management-docs/docs/Testing.md

 - Unit test 6: Saves changes and updates request -> tests that the mocked fetch request for the post method is successful and that the popup becomes hidded after saving the changes that we posted.
 - Unit test 7: Closes popup -> tests that the popup closes when we click close.
 - Integration test: Testing that all these functions work on the same mock input.
+Overall 89% coverage of this file- the left our lines of coverage were not integral for testing.

 ### Testing for editBookings.js